everx-labs/Evernode-NQ/User-manual.md

-The preferred way to configure the notification service by the user is to use DeBot wich performs two tasks:
+For end users, the preferred way to set up a subscriptions is to use Notification DeBot.

+Notification DeBot performs two tasks:

-- Allows you to specify your notification rules.
+- It allows the user to specify notification rules.

-- Informs notification provider where to deliver your messages
+- It informs the Notification provider where to deliver encrypted messages.

 ## Step 1.
 Run DeBot